Skip to article frontmatterSkip to article content

 k += 1

-First, we will prove our augmentation strategies, either best or greedy, and for greedy, either computing the best step or a single move.
+First, we will compare our augmentation strategies, either best or greedy, and for greedy, either computing the best step or a single move.
 In the order that was mentioned, the augmentation will take more iterations, but each one of the augmentation steps or iterations is going to be cheaper.

 print('Best-augmentation: Choosing among the best step that each element of G can do (via bisection), the one that reduces the most the objective')